 I am a terrible traveler.
 It takes me forever to pack for a trip.
 I always get motion sickness twenty minutes into the ride.
 I have a set of feet made only for strolling city streets and I have zero sense of direction.

 But things were different this time around.
-When mama asked if I wanted to come and take a road trip to the North, I caught myself by surprise when I immediately said yes.
+When someone asked if I wanted to come and take a road trip to the North, I caught myself by surprise when I immediately said yes.

 It was a quick single day trip.
 We were going to pay a visit to an old church and to attend a luncheon for someone in the extended family who successfully passed the recent bar exams.